jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 #### Mini-batch gradient descent

 When computing the cost function, we add all the errors for the entire training dataset.
 This takes too much time for just one round of parameter update.
 On the contrary, we can perform **stochastic gradient descent** which makes one $$W$$ update per training sample.
 Nevertheless, the gradient descent will follow a zip zap pattern rather than the curve of the cost function.
-It may zip zag around the minimum region continuously when it get close to the minimum.
-In some serious case, it oscillates badly.
+When it gets close to the minimum, it may continuously zip zag around the minimum region.

 <div class="imgcap">
 <img src="/assets/dl/solution3.png" style="border:none;">